Brown helps No. 13 Michigan beat No. 5 Baylor 74-68 in OT

 Baylor: Hosts Houston Baptist on Dec.
 29 before starting Big 12 play.

 Michigan: Hosts Ohio State on Dec.
 31 in a Big Ten game.
-The Wolverines had their game against Eastern Michigan on Wednesday canceled because of COVID-19 concerns in the EMU program.
+The Wolverines had their game against Eastern Michigan on Wednesday canceled because of COVID-19 concerns within the EMU program.

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://twitter.com/AP_Top25